colour-and-fragrance-guides-by-ValentinaChirico

 source: visme

 This chart also illustrates the nature of colours: warm or cold.
-Consider this distinction: colours have psychological effects on our feelings and sensations.
-Warm colours tend to stimulate our senses; remind us of happy things, and convey a pleasant wellness sensation inspired by the sun and its warm rays.
-While cool shades may either relax or cool us too much by reminding us of the sea and everything cold like the snow.
+Consider this distinction: colours have psychological effects on us, our feelings and sensations.
+Warm colours tend to stimulate our senses.
+They remind us of happy things and convey a pleasant, healthy sensation linked to the sun and its warm rays.
+On the other hand, cool shades may either relax or cool us too much.
+This is because they remind us of the sea and everything cold like the snow.

-Back to the world of scent, which was my MA topic…
+Back to the world of scent, the topic of my MA (so I love it to bits)…

-A significant issue I faced during my sales career was describing fragrances – mainly Eau de Parfum (EdP) and Eau de Toilet (EdT) – to find the best match for my clients.
-Explaining a perfume is difficult due to the complexity of the product itself (i.e. its chemistry and combination of notes), its volatile and evolving nature, and the individual perception.
+A significant issue when selling products was describing fragrances – mainly Eau de Parfum (EdP) and Eau de Toilet (EdT).
+Explaining a perfume is difficult due to the complexity of the product itself (i.e. its chemistry and combination of notes).
+To this, I add its volatile and evolving nature and its individual perception.

 Olfactory notes can be placed into a wheel similarly to colours.
 Of the many versions, I was used to Michael Edward’s fragrance wheel during my career in the industry.
 As the market mints new perfumes with fanciful sensory combinations and descriptions, and as the study on smell perception evolves, Edwards constantly develops his chart.
 Michael Edward’s wheel sees 5 olfactory groups, and its latest version (2010) experienced some changes in the relations between these grouping.
 To accompany the wheel, here is a short explanation: